ribice/glice/README.md

 - p [string - path] // path to be scanned in form of github.com/author/repo/
 - gh [string - githubAPIKey] // used to increase GitHub API's rate limit from 60req/h to 5000req/h
 - t [boolean - thanks] // if GitHub API key is provided, setting this flag will star all GitHub repos from dependency. __In order to do this, API key must have access to public_repo__
+- c [boolean - count] // print usage count of dependencies in packages (max one count per package)
 ```

 Don't forget `-help` flag for detailed usage information.

 ## Sample output

-Executing glice on github.com/qiangxue/golang-restful-starter-kit prints (with additional colors for links and licenses):
+Executing glice -c on github.com/qiangxue/golang-restful-starter-kit prints (with additional colors for links and licenses):

 ```
 +------------------------------------+-------+--------------------------------------------+---------+